mrfdev/CMI/Resources/FAQ/cmi-bungee.md

          <pre>https://www.spigotmc.org/resources/87610/<br>All Zrips plugins require the CMILib .jar file.
 Get it and also put it on all your servers.</pre></li>
         <li>All my FAQ pages have been written for Spigot / Paper 1.17.1 and CMI 9.0.6.x or newer.</li>
         <li>The mrfdev github page is not an official resource, we're sharing our knowledge as a courtesy.</li>
-        <li>I am a team member on the Zrips Discord, this does not mean what I say is official.</li>
+        <li>I am a team member on the Zrips Discord, this does not mean what I share on here is official.</li>
     </ul>
 </details>
 </topMenu>